VipinindKumar/NNforFeatures/README.md

-* Getting Weights and bias for hidden layer and then Calculating activation for hidden layers:
+* Getting Weights and bias for hidden layer and then Calculating activation for hidden layers, using calcActivation(model, X, act) function:
 ```python
 # calculate activation for hidden layers
 # a = g(z) = g(wx + b)